-The McMinnville Campus section includes complete descriptions of each academic department operating in McMinnville, along with listings of courses in those departments specific to the Portland Campus and DCE.
+The McMinnville Campus section includes complete descriptions of each academic department operating in McMinnville, along with listings of courses in those departments specific to the Portland Campus and OCE.

 The Portland Campus section contains descriptions of these programs.

-The DCE section describes the Adult Degree Program (ADP) as well as admission and administrative policies that differ from those on the other two campuses.
+- The Online and Continuing Education Program is headquartered on the McMinnville Campus, and is primarily online.
+The OCE section describes the OCE Program as well as admission and administrative policies that differ from those on the other two campuses.

 Linfield College: A World of Difference

 Linfield is a private liberal arts college with an excellent, integrated education in the liberal arts and majors in selected professional disciplines.
 Linfield connects educational programs with experiential learning in the Northwest and abroad.
 Linfield is nationally recognized for its strong teaching faculty, outstanding academic programs and distinctive international emphasis.
 Linfield educates students to become global citizens, with more than half of all graduates participating in study abroad courses.

 Linfield enrolls 2,530 students and offers 46 majors through three programs: a residential campus in McMinnville, featuring a traditional liberal arts curriculum, including pre-professional programs; a Portland Campus which is home to the Linfield-Good Samaritan School of Nursing; the Adult Degree Program, a pioneer in adult education with courses online.

 Linfield has a challenging and innovative academic program that features a broad liberal arts core and an atmosphere in which there is genuine concern for the individual.
 Faculty help students develop critical thinking, problem-solving, communication and professional skills and leadership qualities that prepare them for successful careers.
 The rich experiential education fosters curiosity and discovery and provides opportunities in collaborative research, creative projects, internships, community service and study abroad.